 We are fundamentally about YOUR music, privately and publicly, and supporting YOU in your musical explorations through sessions where you experience improvisational music using activities, structures and tools designed to benefit you both personally and professionally.
 Prior experience in improvisation is not necessary, as this workshop is based on the concept that listening and imitation are the most fundamental musical skills.
 In this approach there are no “wrong notes.”
 Through a supportive humanistic approach, our intention is to promote authentic music making through creating music “in the moment” and playing through the heart.

 The Art of Improvisation workshop is a combination of large group and small group sessions, with plenty of time for jamming with other workshop participants.
-Each day you have the choice of participating in one of three separate tracks:
+Each day you have the choice of participating in one of four separate tracks:

 - Leading Lab for developing and practicing group facilitation skills.